 Drive the Mission in Media Communications

 More often than not, brands have a unique, heart-warming mission that deserve the spotlight.
-Working at a lifestyle public relations firm with clients across a wide variety of industries including food & beverage, franchise and more, there are a ton of different ways to amplify this with media relations.
+Working at a lifestyle public relations firm with clients across a wide variety of industries including food & beverage, franchise and more, there are a ton of different ways to amplify this with media relations and counsel.
 First when drafting press materials, make it a habit to include the brands’ mission within every pitch, even if it’s just a one-liner.
 This way when you’re reaching out to business, lifestyle or consumer media, the message is always easy to find and a quick “pull and drop” from the pitch to the published story.

 Next, there’s ‘brand profile’ outreach.
 Aiming to secure that story where there’s an opportunity to highlight the history and the future goals and strongly emphasize the mission of the brand is key.

-Media relations isn’t the only opportunity to drive the mission of the brand – open it up bit!
+Media relations and counsel isn’t the only opportunity to drive the mission of the brand – open it up bit!
 To get the word out, tap into digital marketing, social media marketing, award submissions, content marketing… the list is honestly endless.
 Of course, connections with influencers has proven very successful for our public relations firm.
 There’s an opportunity to make a great connections with individuals that are passionate about the brand, the mission and are eager to share that with their followers.
 And, not only are you making a connection with the influencers, you’re making a more personalized connection with your audience!
 Having the team be “all hands-on deck” with customer service / relations will only help humanize the brand and make it more relatable to the average joe.